-• SF 424B - Assurance, required.
-Note: Be sure to complete this form according to instructions and have it signed and dated by the authorized representative (see item 18d on the SF 424).

-• Lobbying Certification, required.

-• Proof of non-profit status, if applicable

-• Copy of the applicant's most recent indirect cost agreement or cost allocation plan, if requesting indirect costs.
+- SF 424B Assurance, required.
+Note: Be sure to complete this form according to instructions and have it signed and dated by the authorized representative (see item 18d on the SF 424). - Lobbying Certification, required. - Proof of non-profit status, if applicable - Copy of the applicant's most recent indirect cost agreement or cost allocation plan, if requesting indirect costs.
 If any sub-contractors or sub-grantees are requesting indirect costs, copies of their indirect cost agreements must also be included with the application.

-• Project Narrative with Work Plan, required (See "Project Work Plan - Sample Template" for a formatting suggestions).

-• Organizational Capability Statement and Vitae for Key Project Personnel.

-• Letters of Commitment from Key Partners, if applicable.
+- Project Narrative with Work Plan, required (See "Project Work Plan Sample Template" for a formatting suggestions). - Vitae for Key Project Personnel. - Letters of Commitment from Key Partners, if applicable.
+Copy of a new memorandum of understanding or charter.